-The natural silt/clay soils and some existing fill soils with high fines portions at this site will likely be susceptible to rutting and pumping.
+The natural soils, particularly those with higher fines contents, will likely be susceptible to rutting and pumping.
 The likelihood of disturbance or rutting and/or pumping of the existing natural soils is a function of the load applied to the surface, as well as the frequency of the load.
 Consequently, rutting and pumping can be minimized by avoiding concentrated traffic, minimizing the load applied to the surface by using lighter equipment and/or partial loads, by working in drier times of the year, or by providing a working surface for the equipment.
 Rubber-tired equipment particularly, because of high pressures, promotes instability in moist/wet, soft soils.
 If rutting or pumping occurs, traffic should be stopped and the disturbed soils should be removed and replaced with stabilization material.
 Typically, a minimum of 18 inches of the disturbed soils must be removed to be effective.
 However, deeper removal is sometimes required.